Krishna-Aaketi/My_Learning_Vault/Linux_System_programming/Files/README.md

   return 0;
 }
 ```
+## Create a new directory in the current Directory
 ```c
 /* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
  * 3.Implement a C program to create a new directory named "Test" in the *